-Today’s video talks about connecting a call center to a company’s website and mobile app through call-backs and visual IVR.
+Today’s video talks about connecting a call center to a company’s website and mobile app through call-backs and Web Call-Backs (formerly Visual IVR).

 Comscore confirms the steady gains of smartphone domination: 234 million Americans age 13 and up use mobile devices and 47% of them use a smartphone.
 For companies concerned with attracting younger consumers, providing great mobile customer care must be a top priority.

 Traditional IVRs rarely provide a good experience for collecting information from callers or for navigating them to the right agent.
 Web Call-Backs, whether it’s through a website or mobile app, is a great way to eliminate one of the top reasons people dislike the call center experience.

 This is the second of two customer testimonials from Mark Edelman of 1st United Services Credit Union.
 The first one focused on In-Call Rescue.

 Some selected quotes: